SituesmonpainJetejetterai/workstation-dotfiles/README.md

 ### How to view huge output on screen

 I'm doing this on a server, and I can't scroll up and down using a mouse.
-I used to enter the `tmux` copy mode using, and then use `vim` bindings.
+I used to enter the `tmux` copy mode and then use `vim` bindings.
 However, I've been using this lately: pipe the command with `| less`, and read the output with it.
 In essence, `command | less` does the job.